MarkCiliaVincenti/OpenWeatherMap.Cache/README.md

 # OpenWeatherMap.Cache
 An asynchronous .NET Standard library that allows you to fetch & cache current weather readings for [OpenWeatherMap](https://openweathermap.org/), with in-built resiliency that can extend the cache lifetime.

+## Installation
+The recommended means is to use [NuGet](https://www.nuget.org/packages/OpenWeatherMap.Cache).

 ## Initialization with Dependency Injection
 In your Startup.cs (ConfigureServices):
 ```c#